Bira/octopus-carnival/_posts/2020-01-17-blue-dragons.md

 </figure>
 {:/nomarkdown}

+This post is part of a series!
+Go [here][1] to see the other entries.

 Blue dragons are proud, vain, and like lording over lesser creatures in their domain.
 Unlike greens, they don't feel the need to stoop to sleazy extortion schemes - they'll personally land in the middle of your village and announce